chardma3/hardman-photo/README.md

 Welcome to my Full Stack Frameworks with Django Project for Code Institute.

-The goal of this project was to allow the user to create an account and make a purchase of products with Stripe.
-Although the majority of the admin activities is done through the Django admin site, the web app also provides more pleasant environment for common tasks such as adding, editing and deleting products or blog posts through the web app's UI.
+The goal of this project is to allow users to create an account and to purchase products with the secure Stripe payment system.
+Although the majority of the admin activities is done through the Django admin site, the web app also provides a more pleasant environment for common tasks such as adding, editing and deleting products through the web app's UI.
-I have developed this ecommerce shopping website with Django which is powerful and flexible.
-The Django and Stripe frameworks have been used to take care of sensitive customer information in a secure manner.
+I have developed this e-commerce shopping website with Django which is a powerful and flexible framework.
+These Django and Stripe frameworks have been used to take care of sensitive customer information in a secure manner.

 ## The Strategy Plane